satoru-takeuchi/rook-helper/README.md

 A helper script to run the integration test of Rook and launch arbitrary Rook cluster.

-# supported Rook versions
+# tested Rook versions

-v1.15.2 or later
+- v1.17.6

 # Usage